dkorolev/learning-docker-compose/README.md

 - [x] Exposing ports from within `docker compose`.
 - [x] Containers communicating via each other within a "local" network.
 - [x] Sharing volumes, both with the host machine and among containers.
+- [x] Pass env vars arguments from `docker-compose.yml` to a container.
 - [ ] Startup order, keepalives, delayed keepalives.

 ## Setup